JosephMatino/MultiAiFilePaster/CONTRIBUTING.md

 4. **Platform Integration** - Inject files using platform-specific methods
 5. **User Feedback** - Toast notifications and visual confirmation

-The extension includes advanced features like batch processing for multiple code blocks and file compression for large attachments.
+The extension includes advanced features like batch processing for multiple code blocks and smart language detection for automatic file extension selection.

 ## 🤝 How to Contribute